 I don't normally write about my siblings because neither of them have public lives in the way that I do as a writer and journalist.
 That's why I don't say much about them on my blog.
 I want them to be able to figure out their own lives in peace.
 When I write about them … Continue reading I get to talk to my siblings now

 Originally written on February 17, 2017.
 I've hidden all posts from the Babylon Bee from my newsfeed and blocked their page.
 And why, you ask?
 Is having a Christian version of The Onion with Calvinist undertones offensive?
 Do I just think poking fun at church subculture is too sacrilegious?
 Nope, those aren't my reasons.
 Here's … Continue reading Here’s why I blocked the Babylon Bee from my newsfeed

 Editor's note: I originally wrote this Q&A for the newspaper where I worked right after college.
 This column never made it into print, but I loved the interview so much that I'm posting it here, thanks to a suggestion from one of my journalism professors.
-Julia Kitchen has been reading local news since she was … Continue reading Homeschool graduate explains her childhood fascination with local journalism
+Julia Kitchen has been reading local news since she was … Continue reading Homeschool graduate explains her childhood fascination with community journalism